srcshelton/gentoo-ebuilds/README.md

     * Add consistent group and user dependencies
 * virtual/bitcoin-leveldb
     * Be more flexible about necessary dependencies
+* virtual/mta
+    * Add optional USE flags to control which MTA will be installed
 * virtual/tmpfiles
     * Provide an option _not_ to use systemd's tmpfiles system (directly or via `sys-apps/opentmpfiles`)
 * ~~x11-drivers/nvidia-drivers~~